PaulKinlan/no-face/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Oringal Code

+The original source code was taken from a hackathon with Jecelyn Yeen, Eiji Kitamura and Paul Kinlan.
+And changed to focus on hiding faces.